-Whether they’re cooling off in a spring-fed creek, casting a line in a lush cove or catching some air on wakeboard, outdoor enthusiasts in the Valley are never far from fun times in the water.
+Whether they’re cooling off in a spring-fed creek, casting a line in a lush cove, or catching some air on a wakeboard, outdoor enthusiasts in the Valley are never far from fun times in the water.
 In fact, water is so plentiful here that people sometimes take it for granted.
 But not TVA Science Kids.
 They think about water… a lot.

 For example, a class might discuss the fact that the lives of fish are affected by the water’s turbidity.
 Why?
 Because fish need to see both their prey and their predators, or they won’t survive.

-Another trick that keeps youngsters engaged is “to put each student in the position of a scientist.
-Assigning jobs gives them a sense of involvement and social responsibility in assessing and protecting their own environment,” says facilitator Jessica Venable.
+This type of information gives students more context, and they are able to view the results of their experiments more thoughtfully.
+“Each student is put in the position of a scientist.
+Assigning jobs gives them a sense of involvement and social responsibility in assessing and protecting their own environment,” says facilitator Chloe Sweda.